BIKRAMADITTYA/COVID-Clinical-Trials-EDA-Dashboard/README.md

 ## How to View the Power BI Dashboard

 1. Ensure you have **Power BI Desktop** installed on your system.
-2. Download the `Clinical Trial Overview Dashboard.pbix` file directly from the root of this repository.
+2. Download the [Clinical Trial Overview Dashboard.pbix](https://github.com/BIKRAMADITTYA/COVID-Clinical-Trials-EDA-Dashboard/blob/main/Clinical%20Trial%20Overview%20Dashboard.pbix) file directly from the root of this repository.
 3. Open the downloaded `.pbix` file using Power BI Desktop.

----

-## Future Enhancements

-*Add your specific ideas for future enhancements here.*

 ---